Alvan T. Fuller: Governor

-Fuller was elected 50th Governor in 1924 after Cox decided not run for reelection.
+Fuller was elected the 50th governor in 1924 after Cox decided not run for reelection.
 The 1924 election was against the colorful Mayor of Boston James Michael Curley.
 Fuller's campaign rhetoric focused on the excesses of what it called "Curleyism", which it likened to a "graft-ridden spending spree".
 Curley attempted to tie Fuller to the Ku Klux Klan, but his charges were exposed as meritless – Fuller's wife was Roman Catholic (a group the Klan disliked), and Fuller was known to have contributed to Catholic charities.
 Fuller was reelected by a substantial majority in 1926 over William A. Gaston, in a campaign dominated by Democratic calls for reform of Prohibition.
 As he had while in Congress, Fuller refused compensation for his services.

 Fuller was viewed as a law and order pro-death penalty governor and a fiscal conservative.
 He was, like his predecessors, a social moderate, enacting modest reforms in areas such as automobile insurance.